klaudiosinani/ao/contributing.md

 # Contributing to Ao ❤

-Thank you for taking the time to contribute to Ao! ✨🎉
+Thank you for taking the time to contribute to Ao ✨🎉

 Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in this project you agree to abide by its terms.

-## How to contribute!
+## How to contribute

 ### Improve documentation